MKuranowski/WarsawGTFS/readme.md

 ### Brigades

-Creates a file joning a brigade number to a list of trips (_for today only_), required for positions.
+Creates a file joining a brigade number to a list of trips (_for today only_), required for positions.

 This mode is enabled by the `-b` command line flag.
 Here are all available options: